thedoomed/SlickTabs/README.md

+# How to Include:

+Include SlickTabControl.cs and SlickTab.cs in your project.

-# SlickTabs
+# Example of Usage:
-Extremely simple tabs control in C# (sexier than normal)